 5) Bleeding causes lack of water in concrete so, It decreases the strength of concrete due to not proper hydration.

 |1||It is the separation of concrete ingredients from each other.||It is the Separation of cement water from the remaining mass of concrete.|

 |2||It is caused due to improper mixing of concrete materials and placing of concrete from a height above 1.5 m.||It is caused due to over-compaction of concrete and excessive water in concrete.|

 |3||It makes concrete porous and decreases its strength of concrete.||It leads to creating a honeycomb in concrete and decreases the strength.|

 |4||It can be repaired after formation.||It can not be repaired after formation.|

-I Hope friends, you liked my written article on “Different between Segregation and Bleeding in Concrete and it’s Cause” and remains helpful.
+I hope you liked my written article on “Difference between Segregation and Bleeding in Concrete and its Cause” and remains helpful for you.